 If you have a, or if you need to start a jail sentence, you should do the right thing and turn yourself into the authorities.
 If it is for a warrant, go to the jail, and tell an officer that you think there may be an outstanding arrest warrant out for you.
 They will do a record check, and if they verify that there is a warrant for your arrest, they will ask that you surrender yourself and you will be taken into custody.
 If you have a jail sentence to serve, report on the date and time that the sentence order requires you to.
 Ensure that you aren’t late.
 Only bring things that are allowed when you go, for example a driver’s license or even your ID, prescription medication, as well as the official sentencing order.

 In order to have visitors, inmates have to give the name and date of birth of each visitor to the jail.
 This information will be entered into the visitation log as an authorized visitor.
-All visitors has to provide identification.
-Visitors showing up late or that does not have a visting order will not be allowed to visit the inmate.
+All visitors have to provide identification.
+Visitors showing up late or that does not have a visitation order will not be allowed to visit the inmate.

 Jail visitation policies change often, so check the official jail site before go to the jail to visit an inmate.